luisarizmendi/rhem-demo/docs/04-demo-script.md

 2. **Accept enrollment request**:
    - Open RHEM UI in ACM and open the enrollment request.
    - Assign the `microshift` fleet by adding the label `fleet=microshift` and accept the enrollment
    - Check changes in the `watch` command output, you will see how Advance Cluster Management components under `open-cluster-management-agent` namespace are added to Microshift.
-   - **Wait time**: ~3 minutes for green status checks.
-You can use this time to explain the different ways ACM can manage k8s applications and clusters.
+It could take ~5 minutes to appear since you accepted the device, use that time to explain the different ways that ACM manage applications on top of k8s (policies, ArgoCD).

 3. **Assign labels to Microshift and add it to ClusterSet**:
-   - In `Infrastructure > Clusters` find the new Microshift cluster.
-Check that all Add-ons are ok.
+   - In `Infrastructure > Clusters` find the new Microshift cluster .
-   - Add the following labels to the cluster by click the three dots on the right of the cluster.
+   - Check that all Add-ons are ok.
+Once everything is green, add the following labels to the cluster by click the three dots on the right of the cluster.
      - Your site label, either `site=na` or `site=emea`
      - Your function label, either `function=pos` or `function=infra`
    - Assign the Microshift cluster to the `stores` ClusterSet in the `Infrastructure > Clusters` menu under `Cluster sets` tab.
 Click the three dots on the right to the `stores` ClusterSet and click `Manage resource assignments`.
 Select the Microshift cluster and click "Review" and "Save".